 Considering the 1918-1920 influenza outbreak, Wickramasinghe suggests that the unusual characteristics of its spread through multiple “widely separated” areas of the world may indicate that it arrived from beyond Earth.
 The disease may have hit various, otherwise disconnected locations directly from the atmosphere.

 Wickramasinghe, quoting the paper Influenza: 1918, a revisit?:

 “The influenza … of 1918 occurred in three waves.
 The first appeared in the winter and spring of 1917—1918… The lethal second wave… involved almost the entire world over a very short time…

 Its epidemiologic behaviour was most unusual.
 Although person-to-person spread occurred in local areas, the disease appeared on the same day in widely separated parts of the world on the one hand, but, on the other, took days to weeks to spread relatively short distances.”

 In the same letter, he suggests that SARS may have arrived in much the same way:

 “…the virus is unexpectedly novel, and appeared without warning in mainland China.
 A small amount of the culprit virus introduced into the stratosphere could make a first tentative fall out East of the great mountain range of the Himalayas, where the stratosphere is thinnest, followed by sporadic deposits in neighbouring areas.

 If the virus is only minimally infective, as it seems to be, the subsequent course of its global progress will depend on stratospheric transport and mixing, leading to a fall out continuing seasonally over a few years.”

-Of course, most scientists don’t agree with Wickramasinghe.
-The accepted origin of SARS, for example, appears to be that it is a coronavirus that originated in Guangdong Province, China, when it spread from animal hosts to humans.
+Most scientists don’t agree with Wickramasinghe.
+The accepted origin of SARS, for example, appears to be that it originated in Guangdong Province, China, when it spread from animal hosts to humans.
 It then circulated around the world via airplanes and other transportation.